You are currently viewing What are Tax Audits?

 d) Investigation tax audits

-Investigation tax audits are targeted audits that examine certain aspects of tax for example tax evasion or tax avoidance.
-The tax audits rely on information emanating from third parties which conflict with the information provided by the taxpayer.
+Investigation tax audits are targeted audits that examine certain aspects of tax, for example, tax evasion or tax avoidance.
+The tax audits rely on information emanating from third parties, which conflict with the information provided by the taxpayer.

 Investigation tax audits can be desk tax audits or field tax audits.
 The tax audits mostly cover specific tax systems for a specific number of years of income.